strontic/strontic.github.io/xcyclopedia/library/calc.exe-D82C445E3D484F31CD2638A4338E5FD9.md

 ## Possible Misuse

 *The following table contains possible examples of `calc.exe` being misused.
-While `calc.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `calc.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --